Leonay07/dsan_5550_final/README.md

 Implemented in `notebook/batch_preprocess.ipynb`.

 1. **Clip to the DMV region**
-   Each raw GeoTIFF is cropped to a fixed bounding box around the DC/DMV area.
+   Each raw GeoTIFF is cropped to a fixed bounding box around the DMV area.
    Any invalid or missing values (≤0) are turned into `NaN` so they can be handled later.

 2. **Extract patches**
-   I slide a **16×16** window (stride **8**) across the clipped image to create lots of overlapping patches.
+   I slide a **16×16** window (stride **8**) across the clipped image to create overlapping patches.
    Earlier I tried much larger patches (like 128×128), but they produced too few samples.
    The 16×16 size gives a nice balance: many samples, but still enough spatial structure for the CNN to learn from.